pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ## <a id='with-ref'></a>With an Object Ref

-You can use an object reference instead of hard coding the URL.
-This can point to a HTTPProxy, Knative Service, or Ingress.
+You can use an object reference, instead of hard coding the URL, to point to a HTTPProxy, Knative Service, or Ingress.

 ### <a id='with-httpproxy-ref'></a>With an HTTPPRoxy Object Ref

-Below is an example YAML that points to an HTTPProxy from which the controller extracts the `.spec.virtualhost.fqdn` as the baseURL.
+This section includes an example YAML that points to an HTTPProxy from which the controller extracts the `.spec.virtualhost.fqdn` as the baseURL.

 ```yaml
 apiVersion: apis.apps.tanzu.vmware.com/v1alpha1